-Our recipe is especially nice because it doesn’t even call for milk so no substituting is needed.
-And it requires just one egg that is easily substituted with 3 tablespoons of applesauce without messing up the recipe.
+Our banana bread recipe is nice for food allergy families because it doesn’t even call for milk.
+No substituting needed.
+And it requires just one egg that’s easily replaced with 3 tablespoons of applesauce.
 Feel free to use one egg instead of the applesauce if you can.

-Although it doesn’t need it, you can also spice this banana bread up by adding dairy-free chocolate chips, nuts, or brown sugar sprinkled on the top before baking.
+Although it doesn’t need it, you can also spice this banana bread up by adding dairy-free chocolate chips (affiliate), nuts, or brown sugar sprinkled on the top before baking.
 You can always leave it as is, too.
-I promise it will be gobbled up no matter what.
+I promise the fam will chow it down no matter what.

 This recipe is so versatile that we have also used it as the base for other quick breads.

-Now gather up those brown bananas and turn them into something delicious!
+Now gather up those brown bananas and turn them into something spectacular!